 This beaded crown was worn for ceremonial occasions as a sign of a Yoruba [YORE-u-bah] ruler's divinity, authority, and power.
-Like European leaders such as the Dutch burgomaster, African rulers often dressed in ways that emphasized their power and importance.
+Aspects of the crown showed the king's relationship to the spirit world and the powerful women in his community.
+Today, African rulers often dress in ways that project their power and importance.

-Since the 1000s, the Yoruba peoples of West Africa have lived in the southwestern area of present-day Nigeria and the Republic of Benin [beh-NEEN].
+Since the 1000s, the Yoruba people of West Africa have lived in the southwestern area of present-day Nigeria, Togo, and the Republic of Benin [beh-NEEN].
 Historically, the Yoruba territory consisted of numerous kingdoms ruled by kings, councils of chiefs, and elders.
 Many of these kingdoms continue to flourish today.
 The Yoruba have a system of divine kingship that extends back to the beginning of the great Ife [E-fay] kingdom in the 1000s or earlier.
-The capital city Ife, regarded by Yoruba people as the place where life originated, continued through the centuries to be the primary religious center for all of Yorubaland.
-It remains so today.
+The capital city of Ife, regarded by Yoruba people as the place where life originated, continued through the centuries to be the primary religious center for all of Yorubaland.

 Mythology plays an important role in the Yoruba culture.
 According to one version of the Yoruba creation myth, the chief god Olorun [oh-lo-ROON] lowered a great chain from the heavens to the ancient waters.
 His son Oduduwa [Oh-DUE-due-a] climbed down this chain, bringing with him a handful of earth, a five-toed chicken, and a palm nut.
 He threw the dirt upon the waters and set the chicken on the dirt.
 The chicken busily scratched and scattered the dirt until it formed the first dry land.
-In the center of this new world, Oduduwa created the magnificent Ife kingdom.
+In the center of this new world, Oduduwa created the magnificent lfe kingdom.
 He planted the palm nut, which grew into a proud tree with 16 branches, symbolizing the 16 sons and grandsons of Oduduwa.

 Oduduwa was the first ruler of the kingdom of Ife and the father of all Yoruba.
 Over time, he crowned his 16 sons and grandsons and sent them off to establish their own great Yoruba kingdoms.
-Only descendants of these original sixteen could be considered a divine king.
+Each of these kings was divine because he descended from Olorun.
+Only the descendants of these original 16 could be considered divine kings in the future.
 Only they could wear special veiled crowns that symbolized their sacred power and were part of their royal clothing.

-These veiled beaded crowns were probably first made in the early 1800s.
+These veiled, beaded crowns were probably first made in the early 1800s.
 Before this time, Yoruba kings wore some kind of crown, perhaps made of a natural material, but little is known about them.
 In the early 1800s, tiny glass beads, known as "seed beads," were imported into Africa from Europe.
-These trade beads, which came in many colors, were enormously popular in Africa, inspiring creative new art forms among the Yoruba.
+These trade beads, which came in many colors, were enormously popular in parts of Africa, inspiring creative new art forms among the Yoruba.
 Among the Yoruba, the use of beaded accessories was restricted to kings, priests, priestesses, and herbalist-priests.
-Only kings could enjoy the full range of beaded clothing, which included shoes, fans, flywhisks, footrests, canes, staffs, thrones, and crowns.